A boom, a whoosh of air and then terror on Flight 1380

 Matt Tranchin, who was heading home to Dallas, began texting his eight-months-pregnant wife and his parents that he loved them and telling them things he wanted his unborn son to know if the plane crashed and he didn't make it.

+Martinez decided to buy in-flight Wi-Fi service.
+He searched for his wallet, then found himself fumbling to enter his credit card information as the plane shook.
+He said it seemed to take him forever as he kept typing in the wrong numbers.

-Martinez made a Facebook Live post showing him and other passengers with oxygen masks on, the wind whipping in the background.
+He eventually made a Facebook Live post showing him and other passengers with oxygen masks on, the wind whipping in the background.
+He said he went with Facebook Live instead of texting people individually because he wanted to communicate with as many loved ones as possible.

-"I literally bought WiFi as the plane was going down because I wanted to be able to reach the people I loved ... thinking these were my final moments on earth," he wrote on Facebook.
+"I had this feeling that I wasn't going to survive this, and having to think, who do I reach out to first?
+Do I text my mom, do I text my dad, my brother, my sister?" he said.
+"That was a very difficult position to be in, to think who is most important to your life and in what order?"

 As the plane descended steeply but steadily toward Philadelphia, the cabin was noisy from the open window, but the passengers were mostly quiet, maybe because they had their masks on, said passenger Amanda Bourman, of New York.